Do you offer financial aid?

 Where will I sleep?

-We provide light weight pyramid-shaped tents and tarp shelters depending on the activity.
+We provide light weight pyramid-shaped shelters called mega-mids.
 There are typically 3–4 students in each shelter.
-You will use a ground tarp, sleeping pads, warm sleeping bags, and you’ll learn how to make a pillow out of your clothes!
+You will use a ground tarp, sleeping pad, warm sleeping bag, and you’ll learn how to make a pillow out of your clothes!
 And don’t worry, the instructors will be sleeping in their tents close by.

 What will I eat?

 We love good food!
 Eating well is really important to all of us that work here, and you can expect lots of lessons on cooking and opportunity to show your skill in the kitchen on any trip you do.
-The menu is largely vegetarian and 30% organic, with lots of grains, pasta, cheese, beans, veggies, fruit, and nuts.
-Meat is heavy and spoils easily, but we do occasionally eat tuna and chicken.
-To prepare, we suggest that you cut down on soft drinks, caffeine and junk food.
-Start eating well-balanced meals and drink plenty of water.
+The menu is largely vegetarian with lots of grains, pasta, cheese, beans, veggies, fruit, and nuts.
+Meat is heavy and spoils easily, but we do occasionally eat tuna and summer sausage.

 Here is a typical menu:

-Breakfast: oatmeal with brown sugar and fruit or bagels and cream cheese; hot drink
+Breakfast: Oatmeal with brown sugar and fruit or bagels and cream cheese

-Lunch: Tuna, cheese, crackers, pita bread, peanut butter and jelly, bagels
+Lunch: Summer Sausage, cheese, crackers, tortillas, peanut butter and jelly

-Dinner: rice and beans, salsa, tortillas, cheese; pasta dish; or macaroni and cheese
+Dinner: BURRITOS!!
+Rice and beans, salsa, tortillas, cheese; pasta dish; or macaroni and cheese

 Snacks: “GORP” (good old raisins & peanuts); granola bars; fruit